Web-Dev-Collaborative/scrape-me/medium/Updates/OCTOBER/BGOONZ_BLOG_2.0-de9850ee63e8a9dece62e7502dadb97c73d51924/src/pages/blog/media-queries-explained.md

 }
 ```

-* * * * *
+---

 ### Do you really need media queries?

 Media queries are a powerful tool in your CSS toolbox with exciting hidden gems.
 But if you accomodate your design to every possible situation you'll end up with a codebase that's too complex to maintain and, as we all know, CSS is like a bear cub: cute and inoffensive but when it grows it will eat you alive.

-That's why I recommend following Ranald Mace's concept of Universal Design which is "*the design of products to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design." *
+That's why I recommend following Ranald Mace's concept of Universal Design which is "_the design of products to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design." _

 In ["Accessibility for Everyone"](https://abookapart.com/products/accessibility-for-everyone) Laura Kalbag explains that the difference between accessible and universal design is subtle but important.
 An accessible designer would create a large door for people on a wheel chair to enter, while a universal designer would produce an entry that anyone would fit disregarding of their abilities.